sharkmind001/Miscellaneous/aws_persistence_connection.md

   ServerAliveInterval 3000000
   ServerAliveCountMax 0
 ```
-This will keep-alve for 833.33hours.
+This will keep-alve for 833.33 hours.
 2.  **Test the Connection Again:**

 ```